 • Occupational Therapy BS to MS

-Dominican’s wide range of undergraduate degrees are designed to push you to pursue a path paved in self-discovery, creative thinking, and community impact.
+Dominican’s undergraduate degrees are designed to drive you to pursue a path paved in self-discovery, creative thinking, and community impact.
 Faculty will guide you through authentic learning experiences and incredible research opportunities.

 Dominican educates and prepares students to be ethical leaders and socially responsible global citizens who incorporate the Dominican values of study, reflection, community, and service into their lives.